MehrShahbaz/happy-beans/docs/dev_docs.md

 2. Update `Feature Branch` with latest `Name Branch` changes
 3. merge `Feature Branch` back to `Name Branch`
 4. Push updated `Name Branch`
+5. Create a pull request (on github)
+6. Merge it to `develop`, once the pull request is approved
 ```bash
 # 1. Commit and push changes to `Feature Branch`
 git add .